 subject of much speculation.
 Known publicly as the J’feh, it is my

-understanding based on the sparse records I have been able to uncover that
+understanding, based on the sparse records I have been able to uncover,

-evolved descendants of the harmless extinct octopi J’feh native to Cheelit,
+evolved descendants of the harmless extinct octopus native to Cheelit,

 but are beings eerily similar to the ancient Mimban idol Pomojema.
 Known